 Password Management Tools: LastPass Enterprise

-LastPass Enterprise has arrived at UCI!
-LastPass Enterprise is a password management tool created to securely store usernames, passwords, and other data as well.
+LastPass Enterprise is available for UCI faculty, staff, and students to use.
+LastPass is a password management tool created to securely store usernames, passwords, and other data as well.

 Using a password manager removes the temptation to re-use passwords for multiple accounts, which is risky, or to use a really simple password like "12345," which is even riskier.
 It also means you no longer need to remember a lot of different passwords, although you do need to be sure you don't forget the master password.

 If you choose to use a different password manager other than LastPass, there are other ones available.
 However, UC Irvine does not endorse any of these other products.
 KeePass and 1Password are other products on the market offering free accounts.
-A good password manager, says a paper from the security organization SANS Institute, will:
+It is strongly recommended to only use well-known and trusted solutions.
+Be wary of solutions with a short history, or that have little or no community feedback.
+The SANS Institute OUCH!
+Newsletter says a good password manager will:

 - Be actively updated and patched (always use the latest version).